shreyaspurohit/jquery.plugin.uptimeRobotMonitor/README.md

 	* backgroundColor: The background color to use for this monitor.
 	* percLabelColor: The color of the text font for this monitor.
 	* customUptimeRatio: In the increasing order, the custom uptime server stats in days separated by "-".
 "1-7" means, server monitor stats for 1 and 7 days.
-    * refresh: If true refresh's the the sever status repeatedly.
-    * refreshInterval: The interval at which the server status will refresh continuously in seconds.
 * color: The font color in the container containing all the monitors.
 * backgroundColor: The background color of the container containing the monitors.
 * width: Width of the container.